-In January 2010, the Financial Accounting Standards Board (FASB) issued additional guidance on fair value disclosures.
-The new guidance clarifies two existing disclosure requirements and requires two new disclosures as follows: (1) a "gross" presentation of activities (purchases, sales, and settlements) within the Level 3 rollforward reconciliation, which will replace the "net" presentation format; and (2) detailed disclosures about the transfers in and out of Level 1 and 2 measurements.
-This guidance is effective for the first interim or annual reporting period beginning after December 15, 2009, except for the gross presentation of the Level 3 rollforward information, which is required for annual reporting periods beginning after December 15, 2010, and for interim reporting periods thereafter.
-The Company adopted the amended fair value disclosures guidance on January 1, 2010.
-In 2010, the Company did not have any assets or liabilities subject to Level 3 measurement, but will present under the "gross" presentation of activities format should it have any in the future.
-Accordingly, as of December 31, 2010 the Company had fully adopted this new guidance.
+In January 2010, the FASB issued additional guidance on fair value disclosures.
+The new guidance clarifies two existing disclosure requirements and requires two new disclosures as follows: (1) a "gross" presentation of activities (purchases, sales, and settlements) within the Level 3 roll-forward reconciliation, which will replace the "net" presentation format; and (2) detailed disclosures about the transfers in and out of Level 1 and 2 measurements.
+This guidance is effective for our fiscal year beginning January 1, 2010, and for interim reporting periods thereafter, except for the gross presentation of the Level 3 roll-forward information, which is effective for our fiscal year beginning January 1, 2011, and for interim reporting periods thereafter.
+We adopted the amended fair value disclosures, including the gross presentation of the Level 3 roll-forward information, on January 1, 2010.
+In 2010 and 2011, we did not have any assets or liabilities subject to Level 3 measurement.